Aiena-g/pyMusicXMLtoPSConverter/README.md

 **INSTALLATION**
 1) Make sure you have the following installed:
-    The application need python 3 and python3 tk (tkinter) integration support for showing the GUI.
+    The application needs python 3 and python3 tk (tkinter) integration support for showing the GUI.
     So on Ubuntu for example you would install the below 2 packages
     1) python3
     2) python3-tk

 **RUNNING**
 1) Make sure you have the above dependencies
-2) Open up "bin/ConverterUI.py" and update folder paths in these two variables "self.MusecoreScoresFolder" AND "self.PlaneShiftScoresFolder" (HINT: search for these in the python file read the comment above and you will know exactly what to do)
 3) make "launchConverter.sh" executable
 4) Run "launchConverter.sh"
+2) Specify default directories to look for scores and store PS converterd scores in
 5) Choose source score by pressing browse button
 6) choose destination score by pressing convert button
 7) Hit the "Convert XML" button
 8) Import into PS and test :)

 **NOTES**
-1)I am yet to replace step 2 (in **RUNNING**) with a configuration file to make things a lot easier.
-2) This software is still in very early development)
+1) This software is still in very early development